 Why Should You Care About Who is Using Magento

-Magento governs 1.9% of the market for content management systems.
-The platform’s adoption rate almost doubled between 2017 to 2018, so these numbers are likely to grow.
+Magento governs 0.6% of the market for content management systems.
+The platform’s adoption rate almost doubled between 2017 to 2018, and these numbers are still growing up in 2023.
 Benefits of Using Magento Magento has many benefits.
 The platform consists of many CSS customization options ready to use for designing the website to suit your preferences.

 It’s also developer-friendly.
 Developers find it easy to update content to the website and link pages to the main navigation, thus saving a considerable amount of time.
 Magento creates fast-loading ecommerce stores, and best of all, it’s mobile friendly.

 Magento 2 provides unparalleled flexibility to bring your ecommerce vision to life, with its new, next-generation architecture.
 It helps create engaging shopping experiences across any device.

 The platform also offers secure payments with Authorize.net, Braintree, and PayPal.
 Performance lies at the heart of Magento 2, enhancing customer experience and improving conversions.

 Developers like Magento because of its open source nature.
 They also like its robustness and power.